kohlivrinda/kohlivrinda/ReadMe.md

 Here’s what I’m up to:

 - 💼 **Machine Learning Engineer @ Gloroots**
   Developing recommendation solutions for the HRTech space.
+Building recrew.ai :)

 - 🔬 **Research @ Boston University (BITLAB)**
   Exploring NLP and AI from a supply chain lens.

 - 📚 **Current Side Project:**
-  Replicating various adversarial attacks (slowly but surely!).
+  Learning about and experimenting with mechanistic interpretability.
 I am also exploring the effect of LoRA ranks on intermediate activations and convergence!

 I also want to slowly get into game development.
 Currently trying out Godot to build small things :)